Live Attn Contractors SAM.gov is a mess. Get live alerts, a map view of opportunities, and the data you need to stop wasting time on the wrong jobs. »

 How do I know if a bid is wired for another company?

 Wired bids are hard to spot but leave signals.
-When a solicitation drops unusually fast after a government market research notice (Sources Sought or RFI), it often means the scope was shaped around a specific vendor.
-RenovationRoute flags short RFI-to-RFP windows and explains what the signal means so you can decide whether the opportunity is worth pursuing.
+When a solicitation drops unusually fast after a government market research notice, it often means the scope was shaped around a specific vendor.
+RenovationRoute flags short RFI to RFP windows and explains what the signal means so you can decide whether the opportunity is worth pursuing.

 Can I see who held the contract before?